Fundamental limitations on photoisomerization from thermodynamic resource theories: Limitations on photoisomerization yield

 \subsection{Electronic energy coherences \\ cannot influence the photoisomerization yield}

 In conventional thermodynamics, a system's free energy declines monotonically under spontaneous processes.
-Resource-theory monotones behave and serve similarly.
-A monotone is a function $f$, evaluated on a system $(\rho, H)$, that decreases monotonically under free operations~\cite{MarshallOA10,Chitambar_18_Quantum,Gour_15_Resource}: $f(\rho, H) \geq f \LParen \mathcal{T} (\rho, H) \RParen$.
-Monotones quantify resourcefulness, which free operations, i.e., thermalization, preserve or erode.
+Resource-theory monotones behave similarly.
+A monotone is a function $f$, evaluated on a system $(\rho, H)$, that decreases monotonically under free operations $\mathcal{T}$~\cite{MarshallOA10,Chitambar_18_Quantum,Gour_15_Resource}: $f(\rho, H) \geq f \LParen \mathcal{T} (\rho, H) \RParen$.
+Monotones quantify resourcefulness, which is eroded monotonically by free operations, i.e., thermalization.
 Different monotones quantify the system's ability to fuel different tasks, such as work extraction and timekeeping.

 Coherence can be grouped into modes, each associated with one energy gap~\cite{Lostaglio_15_Quantum,Marvian_14_Modes}.
 Let $H = \sum_j E_j \ketbra{j}{j}$ denote a Hamiltonian that governs a state $\rho$.
-The $\omega$ mode of $H$ consists of the pairs $(j, k)$ whose gaps $| E_j - E_k | = \omega$.
+The $\omega$ mode of $H$ consists of the pairs $(j, k)$ whose gaps $E_j - E_k = \omega$.
 If $\rho_{jk} := \bra{ j } \rho \ket{k}$, then $\rho_{jk}$ encodes coherence when $j \neq k$.
 A state's mode-$\omega$ coherence has been quantified with the one-norm~\cite{Lostaglio_15_Quantum}, defined as $|| A ||_1 := \Tr \left( \sqrt{ A A^\dag } \right)$ for a matrix $A$.
 Suppose that some thermal operation $\mathcal{T}$ maps $(\rho, H)$ to $(\sigma, H)$.
 The modes' one-norms decay monotonically and independently~\cite{Marvian_14_Modes,Lostaglio_15_Quantum}:

 The modes' independence follows from thermal operations' commuting with time translations.
-We review the proof in Supplementary~Note~2.
+We review the proof in App.~\ref{sec_Review_Coher_Indep}.
 This result relies on sequential thermal operations' modeling interactions with a Markovian bath.
 Markovianity is a common assumption that models rhodopsin's photoisomerization~\cite{Thoss_06_Quantum}.

 The molecule's $H_\elec(0)$ has a coherence mode $\omega_1 = \Energy_+ (0) - \Energy_- (0)= E_1$ and a population mode $\omega_0 = 0$.
 The initial state $\approx \ket{ \Energy_- (0) }$ lacks coherence, so the laser provides all the coherence in the photoexcited state $\rho_\initial$.
 Suppose, for example, that the laser creates an even superposition, $\frac{1}{ \sqrt{2} } \: \LParen \ket{ \Energy_- (0) } + \ket{ \Energy_+ (0) } \RParen \ket{ \varphi {=} 0 }$, as in Fig.~\ref{fig:Thermomaj_Bounds}b).
 Photoexcitation gives the state a nonzero amount